ggailbr/AnimalAnatomy/README.md

 I utilized the XR interaction toolkit to simplfiy the VR components of this project.

+The goal is to allow as many `Systems` to be showing at once so the student can explore the full anatomy in chunks.
+Then allow them to isolate out a part or only a handful of systems and show those.

 ## Project Layout

 - `Player` : Standard OpenXR player.
 This handles the player view, controllers,